Jessamyn West

 Library Innovation Lab -- Research Fellow

-I continued my research into digitial divide and digital inclusion issues with the assistance of the resources from Harvard's Library Innovation Lab.
+I continued my research into digitial divide and digital inclusion issues

-University of Hawaii -- Lecturer
+University of Hawai'i -- Lecturer

 Open Library -- Librarian